Package 'slca'

 Description

-This dataset includes responses from the National Longitudinal Study of Adolescent Health (Add Health), focusing on adolescents' experiences with depression.
-The subjects, who were in Grades 10 and 11 during the 1994-1995 academic year, provided data on at least one measure of adolescent delinquency in Wave 1.
-These data can be used to replicate the latent class analysis conducted by Collins and Lanza (2008).
+This dataset contains responses from the National Longitudinal Study of Adolescent Health (Add Health), focusing on adolescents' experiences with depression.
+The subjects, who were in Grades 10 and 11 during the 1994–1995 academic year, provided data on at least one measure of adolescent delinquency in Wave I.

 The dataset includes five covariates, notably grade level and sex of respondents, along with variables capturing depressive emotions: sadness (S1-S4), feeling disliked (D1-D2), and feelings of failure (F1-F2).